hauensteina/katago-server/README.md

 curl -d '{"board_size":19, "moves":["R4", "D16"]}' -H "Content-Type: application/json" -X POST http://192.168.0.190:2718/select-move/katago_gtp_bot
 ```
 It should return the ten best follow-up moves in descending quality, a score estimate, and a winning probability.

+The API is used by a front end at https://katagui.herokuapp.com .

+The repo for the front end is at https://github.com/hauensteina/katago-gui .

 Production Deployment Process for katago-server
 ---------------------------------------------------------------